Best Bullet Pullers On The Market: Do You Even One?

 Some argue this kinetic bullet puller from RCBS features less durability than others.
 Others prefer the RCBS collet puller.

-However, we find that owners of this hammer-style reloading tool speak nothing but high praise for RCBS, a bona fide master of reloading equipment for rifles, pistols, and guns of all types.
+However, I find that owners of this hammer-style reloading tool speak nothing but high praise for RCBS, a bona fide master of reloading equipment for rifles, pistols, and guns of all types.
+My only issue with it is that it is only capable with rimless cartridges.

 RCBS Pow’r Pull Kit Pros and Cons